dulanianu/Pandas-Project-1/README.md

-# Environment Setup for a Python - Pandas Project
+# Environment Setup for a Python - Pandas Projects

 A beginner-friendly project demonstrating **practical Pandas use cases** for data analysis using Python.
 This project focuses on setting up a **clean, reproducible environment** and working with Jupyter notebooks in **VS Code**.